 The majority of our programming budget is devoted to student support, as we aim to facilitate novel learning opportunities and build networks by bringing scholars and students from around the world to our campus for a wide range of events.
 Our students also work with faculty here and abroad on a wide range of research teams and labs.

-We also started producing the “How Do You Do It?” series, in which we are asking scholars in Buddhist Studies to record short videos demonstrating how they manage various tasks critical to working in our field.
+In 2020, we also started producing the “How Do You Do It?” series, in which we are asking scholars in Buddhist Studies to record short videos demonstrating how they manage various tasks critical to working in our field.
 Here we are featuring voices of people in our field talking about the nuts-and-bolts aspects of our work, sharing a variety of practical skills that are not often taught in courses, and exposing aspects of how scholarship takes place that are not easily visible in the end-products of our publications.

 The full “How Do You Do It?” series can be found on our YouTube channel – here are just a few examples: